eamonb123/restaurantv2/README.md

 + There are no image icons on the waiters and customers.
 I did not know how to have the strings follow them and stay directly on top of them the entire time
 + There is a potential semaphore issue that runs in an infinite loop when all the customers leave and all the tables are empty
++ I could not get the pause button to work